 Ashley Stone was born in Suffolk.
 He completed a BA Hons degree at De Montfort University, Lincoln, England.
-He then trained as a webpage designer and continued to work with painting and photography exhibiting around the UK in group and solo shows.
-Ashley works in many fields, but specializes in painting.
+He then trained as a webpage designer and continued to work with painting, exhibiting around the UK in group and solo shows.
 His subjects include life model, portrait and landscape paintings.
 His most recent works have been inspired by psychedelic music and have featured in many psychedelic venues, most notably with internationally acclaimed psychedelic trance musician Ott.
 In 2008, he relocated to the USA.

 As my work veers towards exploring more into the realms of psychedelia and other outlandish subject matters, I hope to convey in some sense other ways of thinking.
 That the world we live in is not as it seems, that there are forces and other dimensions that play an important role in what we do, whether that be the most simplest of things to the most complex.
 We can take music as an example, our brains have a response to music, but it is totally invisible to most of people visually, except in cases of synesthesia.
 Are our senses so refined that we can not perceive the world around us to what it really is?